e2000mann/up887818_pje40/README.md

   - name (same as what is in directory.json, although this is not checked)
   - array of "paragraphs" in the format
     {"text" : "Lorem ipsum dolor sit amet...".
-    "example": "functionName" *optional*}
+    "example": {"imageFile": "example.png",
-- examples.js contains all the examples, given as functions
+                "caption": "example"}}

 ### How to add quiz to topic (10 questions only)
-- questions are in questions.js
+- questions are in questions.mjs (mjs being a module javascript file)
-- each question gets its own function, q1() to q10()
+- each question gets its own function, q1() to q10(), as well as a CheckAnswer function q1CheckAnswer(input) to q10CheckAnswer(input)